Last Updated on July 15, 2021 by Oddmund Groette

 It’s of course extremely hard to make sales forecasts for many years into the future.
 Hence, the risk of over-producing outweighs the potential profit of producing more, and in aggregate the industry prefers to underproduce.

-Additionally, whisky should provide a hedge against inflation.
-It’s a typical consumer product and costs can be passed on to the consumer.
+Additionally, whisky should provide a good hedge against inflation.
+It’s a typical consumer product and costs can be passed on to the consumer as it matures.

 The whisky market is fragmented

 Just as the stock market consists of many different companies, the whisky market is much the same with different blends, distillers, and brands.
 Some trade at a “premium” and others at a “discount”.